kubernetes-sigs/lws/keps/766-DisaggregatedSet/README.md

 ### Alternative 4: Use LWS Partition Field Instead of Multiple LWS per Revision

-Instead of creating separate LeaderWorkerSets per revision (resulting in up to 2N LWS during updates for N phases), use the LWS `partition` field to perform in-place updates within a single LWS per phase.
+Instead of creating separate LeaderWorkerSets per revision (resulting in up to 2N LWS during updates for N roles), use the LWS `partition` field to perform in-place updates within a single LWS per role.

 **How it would work**:
-- DisaggregatedSet creates exactly N LWS: one per phase
+- DisaggregatedSet creates exactly N LWS: one per role
 - Rolling updates manipulate the `partition` field on each LWS to progressively update groups
 - Groups with ordinal `>= partition` get the new template; groups `< partition` remain on old

 **Why we chose multiple LWS per revision instead**:

 1. **Revision-aware traffic routing**: DisaggregatedSet is designed for disaggregated inference, where a load balancer must route requests to backends whose counterparts are on the **same revision**.
 With separate LWS (and Service) per revision, each pod's revision is explicit via labels (`disaggregatedset.x-k8s.io/revision`).
-The load balancer can count backends per revision across all phase pools and distribute traffic proportionally.
+The load balancer can count backends per revision across all role pools and distribute traffic proportionally.
 With partition-based updates, pods within the same LWS have different templates based on ordinal, making revision-aware routing significantly more complex.

 2. **LWS as a read-only resource**: Treating LWS as a read-only resource (similar to how Deployment treats ReplicaSet) makes more sense for this use case.
-During a coordinated rollout, you want to update phases at different paces depending on the step—it's a tied update across N dimensions.
+During a coordinated rollout, you want to update roles at different paces depending on the step—it's a tied update across N dimensions.
 This level of control is difficult to achieve with partition, which operates on a single LWS independently.

 3. **Ops observability**: Separate LWS per revision is simpler for ops observability.
 You can see directly at which stage your update is, since you can see the version right away during updates (e.g., "old-prefill: 2 replicas, new-prefill: 3 replicas") rather than inspecting partition boundaries within a single LWS.